GuanqiaoDing/mips-disassembler/README.md

-# Build a Disassembler of Machine Code with MIPS R2000
+# Build a Disassembler with MIPS R2000

 Computer Architecture course project.